landrzejewski/training-scripts/src/J-MODERN.md

 3. Using Modules in an Application:

-    - The `com.example.application` module declares dependencies on both `com.example.math` and `java.logging`.
+    - This module declares dependencies on both `com.example.math` and `java.logging`.
     - In the `MainApp` class, an instance of `Calculator` is created and used to perform an addition operation.
 The result is then logged using Java's logging framework.

 4. Encapsulation and Dependency Management: